What Are The Effects Of Changing The Nature Of Parental Responsibility On The Life Of A Child?

-By law there are some defined duties, powers, authority and responsibilities of parents for their children.
+By law, there are some defined duties, powers, authority and responsibilities of parents for their children.
 These are known as parental responsibility.
 The responsibilities include child’s growth, education and religion.
 Give them a proper environment and teach them discipline.
 You will have to take legal proceedings on your child’s behalf.
-The key responses in regards to the changing nature of parental responsibility initiated by the legal system is the Family Law (Shared Parental Responsibility) Act 2006 (Cth)
+The key responses in regards to the changing nature of parental responsibility initiated by the legal system are the Family Law (Shared Parental Responsibility) Act 2006 (Cth)

 You will find different duties of parents in various statutes.
 For instance, according to 285, 286 Criminal Code Act 1899, the parents must provide the child all the necessities including medical treatment, lodging, clothing, food and care.
-Also, it is stated in 176 Education General Provisions Act 2006 QLD, that it is the duty of parents to enroll the child in a school and ensure attendance.
+Also, it is stated in 176 Education General Provisions Act 2006 QLD, that it is the duty of parents to enrol the child in a school and ensure attendance.
 The concept of the changing nature of parental responsibility has seen immense change in responding to recognizing the responsibilities parents possess in regard to aligning decisions with the child’s best interest, as particularly stated in Article 3 of Croc.

 Who has parental responsibility?

-According to parental responsibility family law act original parents or artificial surrogacy parents are authorized for parental responsibility.
+According to parental responsibility family law act, original parents or artificial surrogacy parents are authorized for parental responsibility.
 They do not need a court order for that.
-The grandparents or the step parents can get involved in the care of the child.
+The grandparents or the step-parents can get involved in the care of the child.
 They have the authority to make decisions for the child.